Alcoholic Beverage Policy

 or the Wilmington and Beaches CVB

-While the Center has no official dress code, guests wearing obscene or indecent clothing may be denied entry.
-Shirts and shoes must be worn at all times
+While the Center has no official dress code, dressing in layers is often advisable.
+Guests wearing obscene or indecent clothing may be denied entry.
+Shirts and shoes must be worn at all times.

 Elevators are located in the lobby.
-We offer step-free access to Main Floor and Grand Tier seating for guests with special needs.
-Hospitality hosts will be on hand to help you with any questions you may have regarding the elevators.
+We offer step-free seating on the Orchestra level in rows A-Q and the Parterres.
+Volunteers will be on hand to help you with any questions you may have regarding the elevators.
 Please note that for some events, lines for the elevators can form both before and after the event.

 Emergencies and Evacuations